From our FAQs:

 A Parliamentary Question by Liz Smith MSP asking about access to SQA exams and qualifications for home educated young people was answered by the cabinet secretary for education, John Swinney MSP, in July 2017.

 For more information, please refer to the Scottish Home Education Higher Education Group – Pathways to University and the Home Education Exams wiki where you will find a wealth of experience and support.
-There is also an Exams & Qualifications public forum on the HEF website.

 Why not check out some of our Where Are They Now? stories for inspiration and reassurance?